aimclub/GOLEM/README_en.rst

 If you use our project in your work or research, we would appreciate citations.

 @article{nikitin2021automated,
-  title = {Automated evolutionary approach for the design of composite machine learning graphs}, author = {Nikolay O. Nikitin and Pavel Vychuzhanin and Mikhail Sarafanov and Iana S. Polonskaia and Ilia Revin and Irina V. Barabanova and Gleb Maximov and Anna V. Kalyuzhnaya and Alexander Boukhanovsky}, journal = {Future Generation Computer Systems}, year = {2021},
+  title = {Automated evolutionary approach for the design of composite machine learning pipelines}, author = {Nikolay O. Nikitin and Pavel Vychuzhanin and Mikhail Sarafanov and Iana S. Polonskaia and Ilia Revin and Irina V. Barabanova and Gleb Maximov and Anna V. Kalyuzhnaya and Alexander Boukhanovsky}, journal = {Future Generation Computer Systems}, year = {2021},